Miꞌkmaq: Miꞌkmaq Missionary Society

-Mi'kmaq hockey sticks
+Miꞌkmaq hockey sticks

-Mi'kmaq making hockey sticks from hornbeam trees (Ostrya virginiana) in Nova Scotia c.
+Miꞌkmaq making hockey sticks from hornbeam trees (Ostrya virginiana) in Nova Scotia c.
 1890.

-The Mi'kmaq practice of playing ice hockey appeared in recorded colonial histories from as early as the 18th century.
-Since the nineteenth century, the Mi'kmaq were credited with inventing the ice hockey stick.
+The Miꞌkmaq practice of playing ice hockey appeared in recorded colonial histories from as early as the 18th century.
+Since the nineteenth century, the Miꞌkmaq were credited with inventing the ice hockey stick.
 The oldest known hockey stick was made between 1852 and 1856.
 Recently, it was sold for US$2.2 million.
-The stick was carved by Mi'kmaq from Nova Scotia, who made it from hornbeam, also known as ironwood.
+The stick was carved by Miꞌkmaq from Nova Scotia, who made it from hornbeam, also known as ironwood.

 In 1863, the Starr Manufacturing Company in Dartmouth, Nova Scotia, began to sell the Mic-Mac hockey sticks nationally and internationally.
 Hockey became a popular sport in Canada in the 1890s.
 Throughout the first decade of the 20th century, the Mic-Mac hockey stick was the best-selling hockey stick in Canada.
-By 1903, apart from farming, the principal occupation of the Mi'kmaq on reserves throughout Nova Scotia, and particularly on the Shubenacadie, Indian Brook, and Millbrook Reserves, was producing the Mic-Mac hockey stick.
-The department of Indian Affairs for Nova Scotia noted in 1927 that the Mi'kmaq remained the "experts" at making hockey sticks.
-The Mi'kmaq continued to make hockey sticks until the 1930s, when the product was industrialized.
+By 1903, apart from farming, the principal occupation of the Miꞌkmaq on reserves throughout Nova Scotia, and particularly on the Shubenacadie, Indian Brook, and Millbrook Reserves, was producing the Mic-Mac hockey stick.
+The department of Indian Affairs for Nova Scotia noted in 1927 that the Miꞌkmaq remained the "experts" at making hockey sticks.
+The Miꞌkmaq continued to make hockey sticks until the 1930s, when the product was industrialized.